Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/parmest/covariance.rst

-    Where :math:`\boldsymbol{V}_{\boldsymbol{\theta}}` is the covariance matrix of the estimated parameters :math:`\hat{\boldsymbol{\theta}} \in \mathbb{R}^p`, :math:`\boldsymbol{y}_{i} \in \mathbb{R}^m` are observations of the measured output variables, :math:`\boldsymbol{f}` is the model function, :math:`\boldsymbol{x}_{i} \in \mathbb{R}^{q}` are the input variables, :math:`n` is the number of experiments, :math:`\boldsymbol{\Sigma}_{\boldsymbol{y}}` is the measurement error covariance matrix, and :math:`\sigma^2` is the variance of the measurement error.
+    Where :math:`\boldsymbol{V}_{\boldsymbol{\theta}}` is the covariance matrix of the estimated parameters :math:`\hat{\boldsymbol{\theta}} \in \mathbb{R}^p`, :math:`\boldsymbol{y}_{i} \in \mathbb{R}^m` are observations of the measured variables, :math:`\boldsymbol{f}` is the model function, :math:`\boldsymbol{x}_{i} \in \mathbb{R}^{q}` are the input variables, :math:`n` is the number of experiments, :math:`\boldsymbol{\Sigma}_{\boldsymbol{y}}` is the measurement error covariance matrix, and :math:`\sigma^2` is the variance of the measurement error.
 When the standard deviation of the measurement error is not supplied